Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Pluralism as Ecological Diversity

 \subsection{Normative Pluralism}

 But there is another level of assemblage to be taken into account for normativity: agents belong to a single normative system only in a ideal case.
 Think of all the rules and norms, written and unwritten, that we encounter in daily life.
 At home we did certain chores because we at some point agreed to a distribution of them, or perhaps simply because they are expected of us.
 We followed both traffic rules, and informal driving etiquette, on the roads while traveling to and from work.
 We parked the car following rules and directions, greeted colleagues following social conventions, and perhaps followed directions about where not to smoke or not to drink our coffee and where to discard our paper coffee cup.
 Finally we are writing this chapter following grammar and spelling rules, instructions about structuring chapters, and conventions about citation and plagiarism, working to meet a deadline.
 These norms belong to different types, and we recognize them as part of different complex systems of norms.
 Some are based in law, others in social conventions of society at large, in social conventions of the academic field, those of a particular building, or even of a small private circle.
 Any of these norms we may have noticed or not noticed, regarded or disregarded, and followed or violated, consciously or unconsciously.
-And for the most part we hardly thought about them, which is, when we do think about them, really amazing, since normative pluralism does pose two really interesting questions (see e.g.~\citet{Twining2010}).
+And for the most part we hardly \Gio{think} about them.

+Normative pluralism does pose two really interesting questions (see e.g.~\citet{Twining2010}).
 The first question is: \emph{how do we notice norms, and detect and resolve conflicts between pairs of norms as they arise}?
 When two norms are in conflict they are so because they either: \begin{itemize} \item disaffirm each other, i.e.~appear to label the same intention as both strongly permitted and not permitted, or \item appear to require of us that we adopt two intentions that jointly are inconsistent with our beliefs and hence cannot be executed jointly if our beliefs are correct, for instance if we ought to have our cake and eat it. \end{itemize}